How to Teach Hard and Soft th to Young Kids

 The lesson for young kids is getting more complicated as you keep going but don’t worry because it is becoming simpler for them.
 The truth is, as you go on teaching the children, everything becomes easier for them to understand as they become familiarized with new reading skills every day.

-The next lesson after the digraphs –nk and –ng is the th blend.
-The th blend can be hard th and soft th.
-The hard th is pronounced like (d) while the soft th is pronounced like (t).
+The next lesson after the end blends –nk and –ng is the th.
+The th digraph can be hard th and soft th.
 The digraph th could be initial, medial or final.
 For my class of young children, I only teach the initial th and the final th.
 For the final th, I only teach the soft sound.

 Since this is the first time of the children to learn about the soft sound and the hard sound; you don’t want them confused and bored by explaining what is soft and hard.
-Just tell the children that th can be pronounced like /d/ or /t/, to make it simpler for them to understand.
+Just read the words and the children will follow.

 Kids Learn More If They Are Happy